N umber 534 Montgomery Street

 I needed to know about these two who were after the locket.
 I called Prue Halliwell and asked her

 to meet me in my office in an hour.
-I told where the spare key was so she wouldn't have to stand
+I told her where the spare key was so she wouldn't

 around in the hall if I was late.
 Yeah, I know I shouldn't leave clients alone in my office because